Tubbz-alt/softfm-jj1bdx/README.md

 # SoftFM - Software decoder for FM broadcast radio with RTL-SDR

+## Modification of jj1bdx fork

+* Remove ALSA dependency to make this software run on macOS
+* Fix other glitches on macOS

+## Original README begins here

 SoftFM is a software-defined radio receiver for FM broadcast radio.
 It is written in C++ and uses RTL-SDR to interface with RTL2832-based hardware.